Peter Ford (entertainment reporter): Controversies

-2000's
+2000s

 Ford was fired from Ernie Sigley's 3AW program in February 2001 following a disagreement with Sigley about covering Nicole Kidman and Tom Cruise's separation.
 Sigley's producer informed Ford that Sigley had imposed a ban on discussing the issue.
 After Ford refused to go on air and not discuss the story, Sigley refused to have Ford back on his program.
 Despite this, Ford was back on 3AW several months later after Ross Stevenson invited him to be a part of his show.

 In July 2007, Ford quit his regular segment on Mike Carlton's program on 2UE in Sydney after Carlton criticised the recently deceased Stan Zemanek while on air with Ford on 17 July 2007 - the day of Zemanek's funeral.
 Ford denies that he was sacked by Carlton as was reported.
 Ford said he had informed 2UE management that he would refuse to appear on Carlton's program following the incident.
 Ford said Carlton put him in an "insidious position" and described Carlton attacking Zemanek, whom Ford described as a mentor, on the day of his funeral as "evil".

 In September 2009, Ford became one of many entertainment reporters internationally to fall victim to a hoax involving the supposed death of actress Jaclyn Smith.
 Ford told 3AW listeners Smith was in a critical condition in a Honduras hospital following a suicide attempt involving a gun.
 The story about Smith's supposed death had also been reported elsewhere prior to Ford's segment.
 When it was deemed the story wasn't genuiune, Ford returned to the air several minutes later to admit that it was wrong and apologised.
 A tweet was published on Jaclyn Smith's official Twitter account stating that she was at safe and at home with her family and not in Honduras before describing the story as a "lie".